aptxlabs/smellfeastfood/content/about.md

 date: 2018-02-22T17:01:34+07:00
 ---

-Smell feast food services private limited incorporated in 2019.
+Smell Feast Food Services Private Limited incorporated in 2019.
 Smell feast foods focusing on providing food services.
 With immense experience in the food industry, smell feast foods are a leading exporter of all kinds of indian spices, pulses, grains, fruits, vegetables, and many more, to a number of destinations around the globe.
 With several partnerships with buyers across multiple countries, we have grown to be among the go-to companies for food export from india.

 ![About Us](/images/smartworks-coworking-cW4lLTavU80-unsplash.jpg)